openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Binding the Issued Credential to the Subject of that Credential {#credential-binding}

-Issued credential SHOULD be either be cryptographically bound to the Holder (Wallet) of the credential.
-This allows the Verifier to verify possession of that credential during presentation.
-For non-cryptographic binding and credentials issued without any binding, see Implementations Considerations sections {#claim-based-binding} and {#no-binding}.
+Issued credential SHOULD be cryptographically bound to the Holder (Wallet) of the credential.
+Cryptographic binding allows the Verifier to verify during presentation that the End-User presenting a credential is the same End-User to whom it was issued.
+For non-cryptographic type of binding and credentials issued without any binding, see Implementations Considerations sections {#claim-based-binding} and {#no-binding}.

 For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in {#credential_request}: